History of FOBISIA

-In 1988 Ronald Stones OBE, who was then the principal of British International School, Jakarta, suggested that Headteachers of Britsh Schools in South East Asia meet in order to discuss matters of mutual interest, and offer each other support in delivering a British type curriculum far removed from home base.
-A number of British International Schools had been running very successfully in South East Asia long before this, but they had always been self-contained and operated independently of one another.
-As a result of this initiative FOBISSEA (the Federation of British International Schools in South East Asia & East Asia) was born!
+In 1988, Ronald Stones OBE, who was then the Principal of British International School Jakarta, suggested that Headteachers of Britsh schools in South East Asia meet in order to discuss matters of mutual interest, and offer each other support in delivering a British-international-style curriculum far removed from home base.
+A number of British international schools had been running very successfully in the region long before this, but they had always been self-contained and operated independently of one another.
+As a result of this initiative FOBISSEA (the Federation of British International Schools in South East Asia & East Asia) was born.

-From a very humble beginning, the Federation has grown over the past thirty years to be an organisation known and respected all over Asia and beyond, serving the interests first and foremost of all FOBISIA students, teachers and schools.
+From very humble beginnings, the Federation is respected all over Asia and beyond, serving the interests first and foremost of all FOBISIA students, teachers and communities.